 - Cargo Pet Travel: Delta provides a cargo option for animals too large to fly in the cabin.
 Though this option is more inclusive than in-cabin transit, it comes with its own set of restrictions.
 To make sure you can successfully fly your pet in cargo, read about Delta’s cargo pet policies

 - Service Animal Policies: Assistance animals are welcome to travel with passengers who have disabilities.
-Certain exemptions are provided to these animals, but some rules and restrictions still apply.
-Learn about specific Delta Airlines service and emotional support animal policies.
+Delta no longer recognizes emotional support animals as service animals.
+Certain exemptions are provided to service animals, but some rules and restrictions still apply.
+Learn about specific Delta Airlines service animal policies.
 To determine if your dog qualifies to be certified as a Psychiatric Service Dog and can be accepted as such on Delta Airlines, you can visit Pettable’s PSD service.

 Other Delta Airlines Pet Policies